Sungerr/ctf-writeups/keyboard-warrior/solve.md

 Starting from the name of the challenge and the description given, it was clear that the pcap file contains keystroke data from a bluetooth keyboard.

 First, I ran the pcap file through wireshark to find any abnormalities or points of interest to start digging for the flag.
-However, since I was not very well versed with wireshark, I was unable to find anything ended up searching around the internet on how to decode the file.
+However, since I was not very well versed with wireshark, I was unable to find anything and ended up searching around the internet on how to decode the file.

 I ended up stumbling across a CTF writeup for a challenge called **[Magic in the Air](https://github.com/spitfirerxf/rgbCTF2020/tree/master/PI1)** for rgbCTF 2020 that gave me the information to decode the pcap file.